summer solstice retreat for writing & yoga

 - Outdoor activities (kayaking, croquet, swimming, tennis, etc.)

 - Special session for candlelight yoga and intention setting on Summer Solstice Eve

 Not Included: Dinner on Sunday (participants may dine in the Stout's Lodge Dining room as they arrive if they wish), lunch on Friday, otherwise all meals included.
 Alcohol is available but not included (please imbibe responsibly after scheduled programming).
 Transportation to and from Stout’s Island Lodge (parking and 10-minute ferry ride to Stout’s are complementary), incidental fees, damages, or optional excursions while on the island.

 Please register early!
 We can accommodate no more than 20 participants for this popular retreat.
 Occupancy preferences (single or double) will be honored on a first come, first served basis as per availability at Stout’s.
 Double occupancy is especially limited.

 Payment by check, money order, or securely via PayPal.
 After March 15, full payment is required at time of registration unless you've arranged an alternate payment plan (see "Alternate Payment Plans" below).

 Cancellation and Refund Policy

 No, don't cancel!
-But if you must, we do understand that sometimes, things happen.
-In that case, please cancel before February 15 for a full refund (less $300 non-refundable portion of your deposit) or cancel before March 15 for a 50% refund (less $300 non-refundable portion of your deposit).
+But seriously, we do understand that sometimes, things happen.
+In that case, please cancel before March 15 for a 50% refund (less $300 non-refundable portion of your deposit).
 If you cancel after March 15, we regret that no refund is available, but your retreat fee may be transferred to another participant if mutually arranged and agreed upon with Elephant Rock.

-Simply request forms via email to begin the registration process.
+Simply request forms via email to begin the registration process, or download them here: